-Life insurance needs are not one-size-fits-all.
 A certain life insurance policy that works for one might not work for another.
 It is important you understand all the options available to you, as this will help you pick the best life insurance policy that best meets your financial needs.

-A cash value insurance is a life insurance policy serves two purposes.
-Cash value insurance provides a payout to your family when you die.
+A cash value insurance is a life insurance policy that serves two purposes.
+Cash value life insurance provides a payout to your family when you die.
 Additionally, it accumulates wealth that you can use during your lifetime.

-What is Cash Value Life Insurance?
+What Is Cash Value Life Insurance?

 Many permanent life insurance policies include a savings component, called cash value.
 This cash value account earns interest — at a fixed or variable rate — and grows on a tax-deferred basis.
+In the beginning, a large part of your premium payments goes towards insurance costs and fees, resulting in slow cash value accumulation.

 Cash value of a life insurance policy is meant for you, the insured.
 This is in complete contrast to the death benefit, which is meant for your beneficiary.